-Teachers and principles often talk about education as being a passion rather than a profession.
+Teachers and principals often talk about education as being a passion rather than a profession.
 But as rewarding as a career in school is, there are plenty of alternative jobs for educators that are equally satisfying and worthwhile.

-Deakin University's Master of Leadership will help you put your teaching degree to work outside of the classroom.
+Deakin University's Master in Leadership will help you put your teaching degree to work outside of the classroom.
 You can leap into your next career with the confidence and authority which bring to a room full of boisterous students.

 Here are 5 alternative career pathways for educators with leadership skills:

 1. Education Policymaker